 Lee G. Caldwell

-During Caldwell’s term as president, DSC received approval to offer seven new baccalaureate degree programs, and a number of other offerings were created.
+During Caldwell’s term as president, DSU received approval to offer seven new baccalaureate degree programs, and a number of other offerings were created.
 Additionally, Dixie State’s intercollegiate athletics became a full member of the NCAA at the Division II level.
 Also under Caldwell’s leadership, the college began moving its health sciences program into the newly built Russell C. Taylor Health Science Center.
 DSC also received significant increases in legislative funding, and Caldwell worked tirelessly to improve the academic landscape and economic development opportunities in Washington and Kane counties.

 Stephen D. Nadauld

 Nadauld’s tenure at Dixie State included an unprecedented 30 percent increase in enrollment, the addition of 15 baccalaureate degree programs, the hiring of faculty members with doctorate degrees, and an increased number of graduating students.
 As Dixie State celebrated its centennial in 2011, Nadauld oversaw the construction of the Jeffrey R. Holland Centennial Commons, the Edward H. and Idonna E. Snow Science Center, memory gardens, several athletic additions and upgrades, and the University Tower.
 Thanks in large part to Nadauld’s effort, on February 16, 2013, Utah Governor Gary R. Herbert signed HB61 into law, granting Dixie State university status.